relaybox/session/README.md

 ## Getting Started

-Session management is a critical part of the relaybox ecosystem.
+Create a copy of .env.tempate in the root of the project and rename it to .env.
+Add the following configuration options...

 ```
 # Local DB host